chromium/chromium/android_webview/tools/webview_log_verbosifier/README.md

 is identical, so you can [search logcat](#Searching-logcat) as before.
 ***

-WebView Log Verbosifier is an empty dummy app (in fact, it cannot be launched).
+WebView Log Verbosifier is an empty app (in fact, it cannot be launched).
 However, if this app is installed, WebView will log the active field trials and CommandLine flags, for debugging/QA purposes.
-A dummy app is used because it can be installed on any device (including user builds, where field trials are still relevant).
+An empty app is used because it can be installed on any device (including user builds, where field trials are still relevant).